BlockResearchGroup/compas_3gs/README.md

 ## Installation

-First, create an environment with a specific versino of Python.
+First, create an environment with a specific version of Python.

 ```bash
 $ conda create -n 3gs python=3.7